progapandist/rubotnik/README.md

 Most of all, I'll appreciate any help with turning **Rubotnik** into a proper gem with generators for new projects and **other grown-up things**.

-You're welcome to fork the project and create a PR or you can just email me and I'll add you as a collaborator.
-Let's be friends.
-Bot power! 🤖
+You're welcome to fork the project and create a PR or you can just email me and I'll add you as collaborator.

 ---